madfam-io/plinto/scripts/migration/README.md

 **Q: What about MFA settings?**

 A: Not migrated.
-Users must re-enable MFA in Plinto.
+Users must re-enable MFA in Janua.

 ---